GertPauwels/daos-step-by-step/part1_setting_up_single_node_on_CentOS_7.md

 Upon booting the CentOS 7 ISO file, you can begin the installation process.

-Configure *Software Selection* and select *Server with GUI*. *Server with GUI* is used for the step-by-setp guide, other selections are also possible.
+Configure *Software Selection* and select *Server with GUI*. *Server with GUI* is used for the step-by-step guide, other selections are also possible.

 ## Install DAOS from RPM
 Log in into CentOS as **root** user.